U.S. Savings Bonds Interest Exclusion in header of articles

 Report the entire amount of interest earned when the bond matures or when you redeem it, whichever comes first.

-Upon redemption, you'll receive a Form 1099-INT that reports the full amount of interest the bond earned.
-If you report the interest earned every year, you get to subtract the interest you paid tax on in prior years from your taxable income.
+When you redeem it, you'll receive a Form 1099-INT which shows the full amount of interest the bond earned.
+You can report the interest earned every year.
+If you do, you can subtract the interest you paid tax on in prior years from your taxable income.

 By reporting interest annually, you can even out your income over the years.
 This is useful if your U.S. Savings Bond interest is substantial.
 Ex: If you had $1 million in bonds, the interest at maturity could be as much as $200,000.

-If you start reporting bond interest every year, you must continue to report interest earned every year.
-This:
+If you start reporting bond interest every year, you must continue to do so every year after.
+This applies to:

 For most investors, it probably works out better to report the interest when you redeem the bond.